eduardofabbris/psoc_monitor/README.md

 This repository is part of my Graduation Project in Electrical Engineering, entitled ["Radiation Fault Detection System for SEE in a Mixed-signal Programmable SOC"](doc/graduation_thesis.pdf).

 The monitoring software, responsible for the automation of tests by managing the system devices, is entirely developed in C using an ASCII interface to interact with the user.
-This way, it is simple enough to be executed in any computer running a Windows or Linux OS.
+This way, it is simple enough to be executed on any computer running either a Windows or Linux OS.

 **Figure 1.
 Initial menu**